lexnederbragt/MBV3070-H19/lab/5_biopython.md

    record.id = species_name + "_" + record.id
 ```

-Add a print statement inside the for loop after you have assigned a new value to record.id, so that you get to see what this is.
+Add a print statement inside the for loop after you have assigned a new value to `record.id`, so that you get to see what this is.

 #### Writing out files

 We are now going to write this out to file.
 We now need to also have an out file open.

-Look at this example and figure out which portions of this you need in your own script:
+Look at this example and figure out which portions of this you need in your own script.
+The example *only* converts from genbank to fasta format without changing the id.

 ```Python
 from Bio import SeqIO